$U_A(1)$ symmetry restoration at high baryon density: Introduction

 The paper is organized as follows.
-In Section \ref{s2} we briefly review the (2+1)-flavor quark-meson model, derive the topological susceptibility $\chi$ which is the order parameter for the phase transition from $U_A(1)$ symmetry breaking to its restoration, and diagrammatically analyze the condition for the $U_A(1)$ restoration in the quark-meson and NJL models.
-In Section \ref{s3} we analytically and numerically calculate at finite temperature and baryon density the susceptibility and the mass splitting between $\eta$ and $\eta'$ mesons, the latter is often used to measure the degree of the $U_A(1)$ breaking.
-We summarize in Section \ref{s4}.
+In Sec. \ref{s2}, we briefly review the (2+1)-flavor quark-meson model, derive the topological susceptibility $\chi$, which is the order parameter for the phase transition from $U_A(1)$ symmetry breaking to its restoration, and diagrammatically analyze the condition for the $U_A(1)$ restoration in the quark-meson and NJL models.
+In Sec. \ref{s3}, we analytically and numerically calculate the susceptibility and mass splitting between $\eta$ and $\eta'$ mesons at finite temperature and baryon density, wherein the latter is often used to measure the degree of $U_A(1)$ breaking.
+Finally, we summarize the paper in Sec. \ref{s4}.